How to Get Rid of Water Ring Stains from Wood

 How Do You Fix Water Damaged Wood?

-To fix water damaged wood, dry it thoroughly, sand lightly to remove stains and unevenness, apply wood conditioner, and then refinish or repaint the surface.
-If the damage is severe, consider replacing the wood altogether for the best results.
+To fix water damaged wood, dry it thoroughly first using a fan or dehumidifier.
+Once fully dry, sand lightly to remove stains, apply wood conditioner, and refinish the surface.
+If the wood has swollen, warped, or shows black mold staining, the damage is structural and the affected board may need replacing.

 How Do You Remove Water Moisture From Wood?